The section says 80 days of actual work during last 12 months.Read sec5(2) of the Act.

 From India, Gurgaon

-If your medi claim covers post natal care of mother and new born child, then you need not pay the medical bonus.
-Most of the medi claims are designed in such a way that it covers only treatment costs and incidental costs and excludes the cost of nursing after the patient has been discharged from hospital.
-It may not cover the fees of a doctor going to your employee's home for giving necessary advises on health care matters, precautions to be taken etc.
+If your medical claim covers postnatal care for the mother and newborn child, then you need not pay the medical bonus.
+Most medical claims are designed to cover only treatment costs and incidental expenses, excluding the cost of nursing after the patient has been discharged from the hospital.
+It may not cover the fees of a doctor visiting your employee's home to provide necessary advice on healthcare matters, precautions to be taken, etc.

 From India, Kannur

-Also, is above valid in the cases where the most of the premium is borne by the employees only and little contribution by the employer in the overall policy? though the Group Medical policy is in the Company's name.
+Also, is the above valid in cases where most of the premium is borne by the employees only with little contribution by the employer in the overall policy, even though the Group Medical policy is in the Company's name?
+Whose expense will it be considered?
+The employer or the employee.

 From India, Gurgaon